drcscodes/drcs.codes/content/professional-python/slides/functions.md

 ## Mixed Argument Lists

-And you can do positional and keyword variable arguments together, but the keword arguments come second.
+And you can do positional and keyword variable arguments together, but the keyword arguments come second.

 ```python
 >>> def print_stuff(*args, **kwargs):